krashski/Getting-Cleaning-Data-CourseProject/Codebook.md

 #### Subset

 A subset of 66 time and frequency domain variables were selected for further analysis.
-These variables consist of the measurements on the mean and standard deviation for each measurement, as identified by "mean" or "std" in the variable name. **Note that variables with "meanFreq" in the name were excluded from this list, as these variables are the weighted average of the frequency components to obtain a mean frequency and do not have a corresponding standard deviation variable.**
+These variables consist of the measurements on the mean and standard deviation for each measurement, as identified by 'mean' or 'std' in the variable name. **Note that variables with 'meanFreq' in the name were excluded from this list, as these variables are the weighted average of the frequency components to obtain a mean frequency and do not have a corresponding standard deviation variable.**

 #### Activity Names

-Descriptive activity names were added to the "activity" variable based on the information provided in the 'activity_labels.txt' file:
+Descriptive activity names were added to the 'activity' variable based on the information provided in the 'activity_labels.txt' file:

 Class Label  | Activity Name
 ------------ | -------------